rstudio/rticles/README.md

 new format.
 By opening a new issue, you can share the idea for this format, and see if someone in the community can help on it.
-This is not the best way to quickly get your format included but at least it is a great way to see if others are insterested too.
+This is not the best way to quickly get your format included but at least it is a great way to see if others are interested too.

 To see the existing suggested formats, just filter issues with the [help wanted](https://github.com/rstudio/rticles/labels/help%20wanted) label.